brozeph/simple-socks/readme.md

 ## Example Usage

 In the [examples](examples/) folder exists two examples, one that requires no authentication and one that requires username/password authentication.
-Below is a basic no authentication example:
+Below is an example with no authentication:

 ```javascript
 const